 The Curve of Time by M. Wylie Blanchet

-My Mom suggested this book to me, having lived her childhood during the 40s and 50s much like Blanchet’s five kids twenty years earlier, cruising British Columbia’s coastal waters with her brother and their parents (my uncle and grandparents).
+My Mom suggested this book to me, having lived her childhood during the 40s and 50s much like Blanchet’s five kids twenty years earlier: cruising British Columbia’s coastal waters with her brother and their parents (my uncle and grandparents).
 Over the years, they cruised in two different boats, each a Monk built by my Grandpa.

 A halcyon age, for my Mom looking back, those four or five decades of the 1900s.
 So, for me, Blanchet’s book resonates a little more, even as my own coastal boating experience (beyond BC Ferries) is far more limited.

 Many reviews, easily found on-line, praise Blanchet’s book, and deservedly so.
-In The Curve of Time, she describes a magnificent coastal wilderness far less unspoilt though still as largely unseen today, relative to the number of people around.
+In The Curve of Time, she describes a magnificent coastal wilderness far more unspoilt though still as largely unseen today, relative to the number of people around.
 Her story leaves us a fascinating, detailed firsthand account of time and place and people no longer existent – which might otherwise have quietly passed from memory – as well as ways of speaking, ways of thinking, ways of behaving, and ways of relating that have lost favour and seem, in today’s climate, disagreeable.
 Blanchet’s approach to living is like her writing, blunt yet philosophical, somehow tensely serene and perseverant.

 [Read my own take on what is called “presentism.”
 But, here, briefly… what I believe is not that we ought to judge the past by our own standards – all we might respectfully do is observe and understand past cultures’ motives through the lens of those of our own.]

 Reviewers often note Blanchet’s character and tone as impersonal, be that a substantive critique or a stylistic one.
 That it’s a somewhat common critique says as much, I suppose, about today as it does about her writing.
 Yet, as I read this book, it brims with relationships and personalities, like a play, in the dialogue as well as in the adventures and perils she and her kids (and the dog) encounter.
 The story’s greatest relationship is theirs shared with nature and time and memory and some kind of immanence, all set forth by Blanchet’s philosophical frame: you guessed it, the Curve of Time.
-To readers who wanted greater prosaic detail about her family and their relationships, or who sought a more beckoning tone, or who question her parenting or (for goodness’ sake!) her cultural woke, I’ll be kind and simply quote the narrator: you’re all being sillies.
+To readers who want greater prosaic detail about her family and their relationships, or who seek a more beckoning tone, or who question her parenting or (for goodness’ sake!) her cultural woke, I’ll be kind and simply quote the narrator: you’re all being sillies.

 Maybe another book permits readers to search for today and themselves in a place where those don’t exist.
 But this book, in spite of its title and philosophy, is an artistic memoir about the 1920s and 30s by an author from the 1920s and 30s.
 The curve of time for Blanchet, observing from her vantage, could only be hers when we’re observing from decades later; we have a curve of our own, or perhaps better to say same curve, different vantage.
 Even those who read her book while tracing her voyages in boats of their own can only imagine those times and places as she describes them.
 And how likely was it that Blanchet’s contemporaries might have gone searching for themselves in the past, too, or might have found fault with something that had since culturally changed for them?
 Though we may yearn to know the future, just as certainly none of us can change the past.
 We are and we live where and when we are.
 This book is about Blanchet and her family and the rugged coast.
-Readers need not only to consider but to humble themselves before our finite limitations, especially as they are put to the test by such an unsuspecting set of lowly protagonists.
+Readers need not only to consider but to humble themselves before our finite limitations, especially as they’re put to the test by such an unsuspecting set of lowly protagonists.